 His first cut was on the Shoals supergroup Shenandoah--

-"Moon Over Georgia" and became a top five hit nationally.
+the solely penned "Moon Over Georgia" became a top five hit nationally.

 Mark was also co-writer along with Walt Aldridge on the

 number two country hit by Blackhawk, "Like There Ain't No

 Yesterday".
 Mark was awarded a bronze star for his musical

 achievements which is on permanent display in the lobby of the Alabama Music Hall Of Fame.

 His songs have appeared on nine gold or platinum albums.
 Mark has been a staff songwriter for FAME, Jody Williams Music, Reba McEntire's Starstruck Music Group, March Music, Sony ATV Tree and currently for Noble Vision Music Group in Nashville.Mark has had 14 songs co-written with and recorded by Josh Turner.

 In 2016, Mark appeared as a songwriter on records by Brandy Clark and Shenandoah respectively that were nominated for both Grammy and Dove awards.